 If your Samsung TV doesn’t even appear in the AirPlay device list on your iPhone or iPad, the problem goes beyond settings.
 Here’s what to check:

 Firmware version: Go to Settings > Support > Software Update and select Update Now.
-Samsung occasionally patches AirPlay bugs in firmware updates.
+Samsung’s support page confirms that AirPlay compatibility improvements are delivered through firmware updates rather than app updates.
 I’ve seen a single firmware update fix AirPlay not showing on a CU7000 that had been stuck on a 6-month-old build.

 iOS version: Update your iPhone or iPad to the latest iOS/iPadOS.
 Go to Settings > General > Software Update on your Apple device.

-Router firewall: AirPlay uses mDNS for device discovery on UDP port 5353, plus ports 554 and 3689 for streaming.
+Router firewall: According to Apple’s networking support document, AirPlay uses mDNS for device discovery on UDP port 5353, plus ports 554 and 3689 for streaming.
 If your router’s firewall blocks any of these, AirPlay won’t find your TV.
 Check your router’s security settings and add exceptions for these ports.

 AirPlay video works but audio stays silent.
 This happens more often than you’d expect, and it’s usually a TV audio output setting rather than an AirPlay problem.
 Check your TV’s sound output (Settings > Sound > Sound Output) and make sure it’s set to TV Speaker, not an external device that isn’t connected.